KhattiyaTN/MyWeb--Express/README.md

 bunx prisma generate
 bunx prisma migrate dev --name <name>
 bunx prisma studio
+```

 ## Troubleshooting
-- IPv6 rate limit error (ERR_ERL_KEY_GEN_IPV6):
-  use ipKeyGenerator in keyGenerator (detail src/config/rateLimit.ts)
+- IPv6 rate limit error (ERR_ERL_KEY_GEN_IPV6): use ipKeyGenerator (see src/config/rateLimit.ts)
-- JWT types missing:
-  bun add jsonwebtoken && bun add -d @types/jsonwebtoken
+- JWT types missing: bun add jsonwebtoken && bun add -d @types/jsonwebtoken
-- dotenv logs duplicated:
-  use Bun do not call dotenv.config();
-```
+- With Bun you don’t need dotenv.config()

 ## License
-This project is licensed under a **Custom View-Only / Non-Commercial License**.
+This project is licensed under a Custom View-Only / Non-Commercial License.
-You may view and learn from the code, but **you may not use, modify, or distribute it**
-for commercial purposes without permission.
+You may view and learn from the code, but you may not use, modify, or distribute it for commercial purposes without permission.

 © 2025 Khattiya Thongnak